bauerbyter/KatanaFootController/README.md

 - Change Channel
 - Bank A/B
 - Switch on/off Effect (also get Effect-Type/Color)
+- Switch Effect Type (red/green/yellow)
 - Solo Boost
 - Send/Return on/off
 - Mute
-- Send Tap
-- Switch Effect Type (red/green/yellow)
+- Send and Show Tap (its not 100% in sync but very close, good enough for me :-) )

 ### Missing

-- Show Tap
-- Exp-Pedal enhancement
+- Exp-Pedal

 ## Other Sources
 ### Code